pydata/xarray/doc/user-guide/testing.rst

 Generating Examples
 ~~~~~~~~~~~~~~~~~~~

-To see an example of what each of these strategies might produce, you can call one followed by the `.example()` method,
+To see an example of what each of these strategies might produce, you can call one followed by the ``.example()`` method,
-which is a general hypothesis method valid for all strategies
+which is a general hypothesis method valid for all strategies.

 (TODO we should specify a seed to hypothesis so that the docs generate the same examples on every build)